 Roger mentioned the rigging was giving him a headache.
-It seems the rigging was changed so many times it is difficult to find reliable sources and good references.
+It seems the rigging of the USS Olympia was changed so many times over the years it is difficult to find reliable sources and good references.

 Roger finished the model in about three months, which is pretty impressive in my book.
 He also demonstrated that you can make a most handsome model with relatively simple tools and with very simple materials.
 I take my hat off for a splendid effort!

 An old steel warship is expensive to maintain and the lack of funds over the years have left her in a pretty rough shape today.
 In 2010 there were rumors on the web about scrapping her or making her into an artificial reef due to lack of funds.